 The next morning we awoke nervous and excited – day 1 of training was here.

-We both felt like we were getting ready for some sort of ‘Dress-up’ party putting on our Muay Thai shorts that first morning, such foreign clothing to what we are use to!
+We both felt like we were getting ready for some sort of ‘Dress-up’ party putting on our Muay Thai shorts that first morning, such foreign clothing compared to what we are used to.

-Our hands were wrapped by an instructor then it was time for warmup skipping.
-We done surprisingly well skipping but this was only the warm-up and we were already dripping in sweat.
+Our hands were wrapped by an instructor then it was time for warm-up skipping.
+We managed surprisingly well with the skipping but this was only the warm-up and we were already dripping in sweat.
 We had no idea at this stage what we were in for; but now looking back we can both say with 100% certainty that neither of us had ever sweat as much as we would in the following week at Rawai!

-Back to the room , shower and straight to Cashew Nut – the best restaurant in town.
+Morning training complete (and still alive, high-five to that!) it was straight back to our bungalow, a shower and then a short walk down the road to Cashew Nut – the best restaurant in town.
 It turned out we ate at Cashew Nut every meal, every day for 6 days.
-They are closed on Sundays and we didn’t know what to do with ourselves!!!
-Seriously, no other food could compare and on the Sunday (with Cashew Nut being closed) we ended up having the worst meal somewhere else – we both could not wait to see Sai (the owner of Cashew Nut) on Monday morning for our usual ‘Healthy Breakfast’ including fruit, yoghurt, poached eggs, baked beans, toast & a protein shake – The perfect meal after morning training!
+They are closed on Sundays.
+We would enjoy the ‘Healthy Breakfast’ including fruit, yoghurt, poached eggs, baked beans, toast & a protein shake – The perfect meal after morning training.

 Home for a sleep – nothing beats a nana-nap after a morning training at Rawai.
 A nap became part of our daily routine and our bodies would have not coped without it.

-Then it was onto the Afternoon session – it was similar to the morning but we had a hand wrap lesson.
+Then it was onto the Afternoon session – it was similar to the morning but we would start with a hand wrap lesson.
 This was something we both wanted to be able to learn to do ourselves pretty quickly so it was intense concentration from us.
-This evening we were in bed by 7pm.
-An early bedtime of 7pm became the usual for our time at Rawai.
+This evening we were in bed by 7pmwhich soon became the usual for our time at Rawai.

-The following days were similar however on day 3 we graduated.
+The following days were similar however on day 3 we ‘graduated’.
 Moving from the beginners to normal class.
-In with the big boys!!!
+In with the big boys.
 We were in the rings with the trainers doing pad work, on the bags working on our technique and on occasions sparring with other students.
-It became the most intense physical challenge either of us have ever faced and we loved it.
+It was the most intense physical challenge either of us have ever faced and we loved it.

 The next afternoon however Kim came back with vengeance.
 The trainer was not letting her off lightly, 20 repetitive kicks right, 20 left, 20 right, 20 left – on and on.
-Kim was physically exhausted, could hardly walk and every part of her body hurt but it didn’t matter – she would focus and kick, kick, kick.
+Kim was physically exhausted; could hardly walk and every part of her body hurt but it didn’t matter, she was not giving up and would not break today.
+Kick, kick, kick.
 That is what this place does to you, makes you dig deeper each day to make you stronger and more focused.
-It makes you reach beyond the pain, beyond the fear and dig deeper than you ever thought possible and achieve results you never thought you had in you.
+It makes you reach beyond the pain, beyond the fear and achieve results you never thought you had in you.

 Duane’s time at Rawai was unlike any other challenge he had encountered and quickly realised he is capable of much more than he had ever given himself credit for.

 Rawai is a beautiful sleepy section of Phuket far away from the chaos of the usual Phuket Holiday.
-The food (we recommend Cashew Nut!) is fresh, healthy & so yummy, the people are extremely friendly and there are many amazing cheap Thai Massage shops around (we recommend Bee’s Massage).
+The food (we recommend Cashew Nut!) is fresh, healthy & oh so yummy.
+The people are extremely friendly and there are many amazing cheap Thai Massage shops around (we recommend Bee’s Massage).

-Its best to hire a scooter (you can hire from the camp) to get around Rawai as there is a beautiful beach nearby that most students visit on a daily basis (but not us because we were always having a nap!).
-Kim had an encounter with a scooter but we will save talking about that for the next Lesson of The Week post – as it was definitely a lesson learnt!
+It’s best to hire a scooter (you can hire from the camp) to get around Rawai.
+There is a beautiful beach nearby that most students visit on a daily basis (but not us because we were always having a nap).
+Kim had an encounter with a scooter but this was no surprise, most people crash a scooter in Thailand at least once in their life don’t they?
+It was definitely a lesson learnt.

-Rawai was an amazing experience that put us so far out of our comfort zones and made us work hard for our results.
-We found in just 1 week the results were amazing, we felt fitter, stronger and proud of what we had achieved!
+Rawai was an amazing experience that put us so far out of our comfort zone and made us work hard for our results.
+We found in just one week the results were amazing, we felt fitter, stronger and extremely proud of what we had achieved.